Students collaborating on assignments, using a laptop, notebooks, and textbooks in class.

 How it Works

-Students apply to Foothill College, then submit a Special Admit Form with required signatures from a parent/guardian and high school principal or administrator.
+• Enrollment - Students apply to Foothill College, then submit a Special Admit form with required signatures from a parent/guardian and high school principal or administrator.
 You may also need to attach an unofficial transcript and meet course prerequisites.

-When you pass a course, you earn UC/CSU-transferable Foothill College credit and high school credit at the same time.
-These units count toward future degrees and can significantly reduce the time and cost it takes to earn a college credential.
+• Credit Earned - Earn transferable college credits at the same time as you earn high school credits.
+These units count toward future degrees and can significantly reduce the time and cost it takes to meet your academic goals.

 Follow Steps to Enroll